Chattanooga FLSA Lawyer

 Are Salaried Employees Exempt?

 You may be entitled to overtime even if your employer pays you a salary instead of hourly.
 If you do not perform exempt job functions (like hiring, firing, etc.), then you may be entitled to overtime.
-Just because you are paid a salary does not mean that your employer can require you to work more than 40 hours per week without overtime, to learn more consult with a Chattanooga FLSA attorney today.
+Just because you are paid a salary does not mean that your employer can require you to work more than 40 hours per week without overtime.
+To learn more, consult with a Chattanooga FLSA attorney today.

 Legal Claims for Overtime Pay